 Taste: spicy vanilla, molasses, toffee, charred oak, dark-roasted almonds, hints of grain

 Finish: medium-long – butter toffee, sharp vanilla, oak, caramel, cinnamon, pepper & spice

 Overall: A very bold and uncompromising KSBW.
-While modern Wild Turkey 101 lacks the complexity and maturity of 101 from decades past, it has undoubtably retained its full-flavor and spice.
+While modern Wild Turkey 101 lacks the complexity and maturity of 101 from decades past, it has undoubtedly retained its full-flavor and spice.
 For some time now I’ve been critical of modern WT 101’s profile.
 You have to understand, as a huge Wild Turkey fan I’ve been fortunate enough to have tasted “glut era” WT 101 – whiskey from a time when distillers were pouring their most aged and coveted barrels into common retail batches.
 It was an act of survival – something now unnecessary, and frankly impossible, in today’s times when demand is greater than supply.
-So comparing 1980’s WT 101 to 2010’s WT 101 is in some ways an unfair comparison.
+So comparing 1980’s WT 101 to 2010’s WT 101 is in many ways an unfair comparison.